 The availability of coal tar, the primary raw material for our CMC business, is linked to levels of metallurgical coke production.
 As the global steel industry, excluding Asia, has reduced the production of steel using metallurgical coke, the volumes of coal tar have also been reduced.
 For the past decade, the coal tar distillation industry has operated in an excess capacity mode, which further increased the competition for a limited amount of coal tar in North America.
-Over the past three years we have consolidated our operating footprint and significantly lowered production levels at the same time that we added distribution assets to move finished products from Europe to the United States more efficiently.
+Over the past five years we have consolidated our operating footprint and significantly lowered production levels at the same time that we added distribution assets to move finished products from Europe to the United States more efficiently.
 In addition, we entered into several new long-term supply agreements starting in 2017 to further lower our exposure to coal tar availability risk and volatile end markets.
 As a result, our raw material needs in North America have been significantly less than historically required.

 For the external markets served by our CMC business, we expect that North America and Europe will be significantly impacted by the COVID-19 pandemic.
+We are seeing significant declines in auto manufacturing capacity and other industrial production markets, and consequently, that is resulting in lower demand for our products.
 Carbon pitch and phthalic anhydride markets have begun to soften due to declines in demand as manufacturing activity in North America and Europe significantly slowed.
 In addition, end market pricing for some products has been under pressure in certain regions due to the significant fall in worldwide oil prices.
-Globally, coal tar raw material supply remains constrained due to reductions in blast furnace steel capacity.